Skillshare/formatphp/README.md

   * `always`: Always display the sign.
   * `auto`: Use the locale to determine when to display the sign.
-  * `exceptZero`: Display the sign for positive and negative numbers, but never display the size for zero.
+  * `exceptZero`: Display the sign for positive and negative numbers, but never display the sign for zero.
   * `never`: Never display the sign.
 * `roundingMode`: Controls rounding rules for the number.
 The default is `halfEven`.
 Possible values include: